gyaresu/passbolt-api-tools/README.md

 ```

 ### 4. Group Management
-Script (`group_update.py`) for creating groups and adding users.
-The script handles JWT authentication, group creation and management, user addition to existing groups, duplicate prevention, and supports both environment variables and command line arguments.
+Script (`group_update.py`) for creating groups and managing user permissions.
+The script handles JWT authentication, group creation and management, user addition to existing groups, admin status management, and demonstrates the correct Passbolt API usage patterns.

+**Key Features:**
+- Create new groups and add users
+- Toggle or set admin status for existing users
+- Remove users from groups
+- Delete groups
+- Demonstrates correct API usage: `user_id` for new users, `id` for existing users
+- Demonstrates the need to GET groups first for relationship IDs

 ```bash
 # Using environment variables